-anking has more customer data than about any other industry.
+ANKING HAS MORE CUSTOMER DATA than just about any other industry.
 We know financial and personal information and how customers spend money.
 With data, we can understand behavior patterns for millions of people.

-As bankers, we go to conferences and look for the next silver bullet, but ignore what happens in our own customer base.
-We love buzz words, and talk about Big Data, machine learning, and AI, but base our conclusions on personal opinions or small surveys while we have access to data, actual transactions, and behavior patterns for millions.

-To disregard this verifiable data in favor of notions we think we understand eventually allows myths, like the five below, a place in decision-making.
-That can be detrimental to a community financial institution.
-How do you spot these myths and what should you do?
+As bankers, we go to conferences and look for the next silver bullet, but ignore what happens with our own customer base.
+We love buzz words and talk about "Big Data," machine learning and artificial intelligence, but we base our conclusions on personal opinions or small surveys.
+Why draw erroneous conclusions that rely on sparse information when we have access to data, actual transactions and behavior patterns for millions?
+To disregard this verifiable data in favor of notions we think we understand eventually allows myths-like the five in this article-a place in decision-making.
+That can be detrimental to a community bank.
+How do you spot these myths and what should you do to dispel them?
 Read on.